jmcardon/tsec/docs/src/main/tut/docs/http4s-auth.md

 and `U` is the user class.
 2. An instance of either `TSecCookieSettings` or `TSecJWTSettings` based on the type of authenticator
 3. Either a Signing Key or an Encryption Key, based on the kind of Authenticator
-4. For Stateful Authenticators, you will require a `BackingStore[F, UUID, Token]` where `Token` is the Token type.
+4. For Stateful Authenticators, you will require a `BackingStore[F, Id, Token]` where `Token` is the Token type, and `Id` is the authenticator Id type, which may vary

 Also please, for your sanity and ours **use TLS in prod**.